wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     'Unable to set the SECRET_KEY variable from os.environ or JSON file' error.

-    **There are a number of secret values in `environment_variables.json` that are not in source control, you will need to check in with Dale as you find you need them.**
+    **There are a number of secret values in `environment_variables.json` that are not in source control, you will need to check in with Dale as you find that you need them.**

 1. In PyCharm, open up the Terminal window (from the list of options on the second from the bottom line in the IDE).
 Note that the terminal opens up with the project root directory set as the pwd (which is handy).

-1. In the PyCharm terminal window download [Homebrew]( https://brew.sh/) ("the missing package manager for MacOS) by entering the following command:
+1. In the PyCharm terminal window download [Homebrew]( https://brew.sh/) ("the missing package manager for MacOS") by entering the following command:

     `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-    This loads a Ruby script (Ruby comes preloaded in MacOS), and runs it with curl (also preloaded).
-The script internally uses sudo which temporarily gives the script root priviliges to install software, so you will need an admin password for your Mac.
+    This loads a Ruby script (Ruby comes preloaded in MacOS), and Ruby uses curl (also preloaded) to pull the file into the command execution.
+The script also internally uses sudo which temporarily gives the script root priviliges to install software, so you will need to know an admin password for your Mac.

 1. In the PyCharm/Preferences dialog (from the top line of the Mac), select Project: WeVoteServer then Project Interpreter.
    The dialog will show Python 2.7, the default that comes with MacOS, click the Gear icon, then select "Add".